gibsonlp/watermeter/README.md

 ## Installation

-I do not provide step by step instructions, most of the information / steps will be described in the blog, feel free to add any useful instructions if you wish
+I do not provide step by step instructions, most of the information / steps will be described in the blog, feel free to add any useful instructions if you wish.
 As a minimum, after configuration you should be able to run the analyzer tool with

 ```sh